 Below you will find various relationships to the concept of and potential approaches for lung yin deficiency.

-Lung Yin Deficiency is one of many possible underlying factors from a TCM perspective for health issues, such as coronary artery disease, cough, diabetes type ii, heat stroke, lung cancer, systemic lupus erythematosus (sle), tuberculosis among others, often involving layered combinations of issues.
+Lung Yin Deficiency is one of many possible underlying factors from a TCM perspective for health issues such as coronary artery disease, cough, diabetes type ii, heat stroke, lung cancer, systemic lupus erythematosus (sle), and/or tuberculosis.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, lung yin deficiency is referenced in the following acupuncture protocol section:

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure: